Starrcade '93: 10th Anniversary

 Starrcade '93: 10th Anniversary was the 11th annual Starrcade professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling.
 It took place on December 27, 1993, from the Independence Arena in Charlotte, North Carolina.
 This was the first Starrcade to feature Ric Flair since the Starrcade in 1990.

-The main event was between Vader and Ric Flair for the WCW World Heavyweight Championship, booked as a result of the double stabbing that occurred between Arn Anderson and Sid Vicious in October.
+The main event was between Big Van Vader and Ric Flair for the WCW World Heavyweight Championship, booked as a result of the double stabbing that occurred between Arn Anderson and Sid Vicious in October.
 Flair replaced Vicious in his match against Vader.
 Their feud continued after the event with a Thundercage match at SuperBrawl IV.
 The event also included The Nasty Boys against Sting and Road Warrior Hawk for the WCW World Tag Team Championship, Rick Rude against The Boss (replacing Davey Boy Smith) for the WCW International World Heavyweight Championship, and a two out of three falls match between Dustin Rhodes and Steve Austin for the WCW United States Heavyweight Championship.